Installing the Miniplane safety netting

 by Had Robinson

-1. To retard netting wear, put black electrical tape on the surface of the cage sticks where they contact the inner tension-line.
+1. To reduce netting wear, pilots may put black electrical tape on the surface of the cage sticks where they contact the inner tension-line.
 Cheap electrical tape makes a gooey mess after a while.
 The premium tape does not.

 2. Remove the old netting.
 Unclip the rings and carabiners at the base of the cage so that the inside tension-line is completely free at both ends.
 Disconnect the side sticks from the rod holders.
 To free them from the rods, use a dead blow hammer to tap the rod holders as it you are driving them further onto the rods.
 Then squeeze the black ring on the rod holder towards the outside of the holder.
 This releases the tension grip on the end of the rod.
 At the same time, pull the rod holder off the rod.
 The rod holder should slide off.
 If it does not, tap the rod holder again and repeat the above step.
 Remove the (4) rods.
 You may have to drill out the rivet that holds the netting to the fitting on top of the upper sticks.

 3. Place the center of the new netting on top of the upper sticks fitting.
 The center hole in the cloth rim of the netting has the netting sown on one side.
 This is the side that faces forward.
 The upper (2) rods next to the upper fitting are the ones with a bare end and the metal sleeved end.
 They go into each side of the upper cage fitting.
 Insert the each upper rod in the second rod fitting hole in the netting (away from the center).
 Thread the upper rod a little towards the upper cage fitting.
 Put a rod fitting in the first rod fitting hole (about 26 1/2" from the center of the netting) in the cloth rim and thread the rod through it.
 Make sure the rod is fully seated in the upper cage fitting.
 Do the same for the upper rod on the other side